CoreHub-lol/EasyKaliLinux/README.md

 ```

 3. **Choose an option**: You will be presented with a menu where you can choose from various tools.

-## Tool Breakdown

-### Hydra Brute Force Tool

-Hydra is a fast and flexible tool for brute-force password cracking.
-You can choose from several modules (http-get, ssh, ftp, etc.) and specify the target.

-### Nmap Network Scanning Tool

-Nmap is a popular tool for network discovery and vulnerability scanning.
-It can be used to find open ports and discover hosts in a network.

-### John the Ripper Password Cracking

-John the Ripper is used to crack password hashes.
-It supports many different hash algorithms and wordlist-based attacks.

-### SQLmap SQL Injection Tool

-SQLmap automates the process of detecting and exploiting SQL injection vulnerabilities.

-### Netcat

-Netcat is a versatile networking tool that allows you to read and write data across network connections.
-It can be used for port scanning, transferring files, and more.

-### Nikto Web Scanner

-Nikto is a web server scanner that detects various vulnerabilities such as outdated software and security misconfigurations.

-### Aircrack-ng

-Aircrack-ng is a suite of tools for Wi-Fi network security testing.
-It supports packet capture, network cracking, and encryption analysis.

-### Wireshark

-Wireshark is a network protocol analyzer used to capture and analyze the data traveling through your network interfaces.

 ## Contribution